Ada-Developers-Academy/core-unit-2/api-9-many-to-many/genre-many-to-many.md

 ### Don't Forget to Generate Migrations

 Great!
 We've got a new model.
 Sounds like it's time for another migration!
-We can refer back to [Models Setup](../api-3-database-models-read/models-setup.md) to review the terminal commands for migration.
+We can refer back to [03)Building an API - Models Setup](../api-3-database-models-read/models-setup.md) to review the terminal commands for migration.

 ## Genre Blueprint